-For this reason I suggest counting Davis Cup results in the ranking system - just like they consider results in the "official" head to head records.
+For this reason I suggest counting Davis Cup results in the entry ranking system - just like they consider results in the "official" head to head records.
 It's not like taking points for something arbitrary - these are tennis matches played in earnest by professional players.

-The intent is to ensure more participation in Davis Cup from top players, by eliminating the need to sacrifice of tour points by playing Davis Cup.
+The intent is to ensure more participation in Davis Cup from top players, by eliminating the need to sacrifice tour points by playing Davis Cup.
 I would do so by awarding tour points for victories in a Davis Cup tie.
-The problem is that players not able to play Davis Cup cannot access those points, and thus would be at a ATP tour race disadvantage to those who can/do play Davis Cup.
+The problem is that players not able to play Davis Cup cannot access those points, and thus would be at a disadvantage to those who can/do play Davis Cup.

 So in the end you have the following: